abpframework/abp/docs/en/framework/infrastructure/concurrency-check.md

 }
 ```

 After that, when multiple users try to update the same record at the same time, the concurrency stamp mismatch occurs and `AbpDbConcurrencyException` is thrown.
-You can either handle the exception manually or let the ABP Framework handle it for you.
+You can either handle the exception manually or let the ABP handle it for you.

-ABP Framework shows a user-friendly error message as in the image below, if you don't handle the exception manually.
+ABP shows a user-friendly error message as in the image below, if you don't handle the exception manually.

 ![Optimistic Concurrency](../../images/optimistic-concurrency.png)